-The ESC complies with EC directives and is registered under the data protection laws in France, and takes all reasonable care to prevent any unauthorised access to your personal data.
+The ESC complies with the General Data Protection Regulation (GDPR) 2016/679 and the data protection laws in France, and takes all reasonable care to prevent any unauthorised access to your personal data.
 The ESC respects your privacy and is committed to safeguarding the confidentiality of your personal information.
 This policy explains how and why the ESC collects and uses the personal information of its members, customers and website visitors, and how the ESC protects your privacy.
-It also explains how you can manage your own personal information held in the ESC system through ‘My ESC’ on the ESC Web Site.
+It also explains how you can manage your own personal information held in the ESC system through ‘My ESC’ on the ESC Websites.

-The ESC is an association which combines a wide range of activities in the field of cardiology, including:
+The ESC is a non-profit association which combines a wide range of activities in the field of cardiology, including:

 This may require the handling of personal information of the individuals involved in these activities and hence the ESC collects personal information in a number of ways from a number of sources.
-This information may be communicated to the ESC on paper forms received through the postal services or by fax, or electronically through registration on the ESC Web Site and use of the ESC’s online services (‘My ESC’) or through other electronic forms made available through partner websites.
+This information may be communicated to the ESC on paper forms received through the postal services or electronically through registration on the ESC Website and use of the ESC’s online services (‘My ESC’) or through other electronic forms made available through partner websites.

 The sources of personal information received by the ESC are:

-Where we receive personal information about individuals from sources other than the individuals themselves (eg for ESC membership or congress registrations), we will take all practical steps to contact the person concerned to advise of their rights to oppose the use of their data or to correct it.
+As per Article 14 of the European Regulation 2016/679, where we receive personal information about individuals from sources other than the individuals themselves (eg for ESC membership or congress registrations), we will take all practical steps to contact the person concerned to advise of their rights.

-The principle ways in which the ESC collects personal information are:
+The principal ways in which the ESC collects personal information are:

 Additional personal information, which is mandatory for persons creating a ‘My ESC’ account on the ESC website is:

-Emailing Preference: We ask you to advise us whether or not you wish to receive marketing emails from the ESC.
-This is so that we can respect your privacy as regards electronic communications, as required by European and French law.
+- Emailing Preference: We ask you to advise us whether or not you wish to receive marketing emails from the ESC.
+This is so that we can respect your privacy as regards electronic communications, as required by European and French laws.

 Mandatory information for specific purposes

-Personal information is needed by the ESC to enable it to properly manage its member and customer files.
-These files are used to enable the ESC to fulfill its role in providing a wide range of services to its members, contributors and customers.
+Personal information is needed by the ESC to enable it to properly manage its member and customers to fulfill its role in providing a wide range of services.

 The personal information which you supply may also be specifically used to: